nikanique/spring-rest-framework-tutorial/docs/source/Controllers.rst

 Methods
 ^^^^^^^
-- **getDTO()**: This method should be overridden to return the class type of the DTO (Data Transfer Object) that the controller will use to serialize/deserialize the entity records.
+- **getDTO()**: This method should be overridden to return the class type of the DTO (Data Transfer Object) that the controller will use to serialize/deserialize the model's records.
 In the example, it returns ``StudentDto.class``.

 .. code-block:: java